chronoapp/chrono/README.md

-## Timecouncil
+## Chrono

-Timecouncil is an extensible calendar with analytics.
+Chrono is an extensible calendar with analytics.

 ### Develop